gouherdanish/gouherdanish.github.io/_posts/2024-09-17-low-lying-areas-mapping.md

 ---
 ### Causes of Flooding
-- There are several reasons being cited for increase in urban flooding instances in Bangalore
 - Rapid unplanned development
 - Land use changes
 - Increase in built-up areas
 - Decrease in vegetation cover
 - Low infiltration and percolation
 - Increase in surface run-off volume
 - Overflow in Storm water drains (SWDs) due to poor Drainage
 - Encroachment of natural bodies e.g. lakes and SWDs
+- Climate Change

 ---
 ### Data Source